Jerusalem Artichoke (Helianthus tubersosus)Regular price $14.95

 Potentially originally cultivated by Native Americans, Sunchokes later became a popular crop in Europe.
 Nowadays, Jerusalem artichoke plants can be found growing wild primarily throughout the Eastern United States where they were once grown as vegetable crops.

-Propagation: Grown from root division and ready to harvest within 1 growing season.
+Our Jerusalem Artichoke is grown from root division and capable of harvest within one growing season.